neilthawani/intro-to-csv/README.md

 A CSV, or a comma-separated value file, allows data to be saved in a simple, structured format.
 CSVs can be opened in word processors, IDEs, or spreadsheet programs like Microsoft Excel.

-By the end of this lesson, you will be able to read from and write to CSV files and brush upon data encoding and data type conversion.
+By the end of this lesson, you will be able to read from and write to CSV files.
+We will brush upon data encoding and data type conversion.

 ### Introduction to New Material (I do)